-To learn about and celebrate Roma history and culture; and
+Learning about and celebrate Roma history and culture; and

-To encourage respect for other people and further tolerance and harmony between different cultural traditions.
+Encouraging respect for other people and further tolerance and harmony between different cultural traditions.

 The Learning Resource includes three individual Oral History Stories: Alexandru Silaghi, Elzbieta Glowacka and Rozalia Glowacka.
 Their stories tell us memories about life growing up in their home country; family members’ persecution and survival during the Second World War; migration, Roma identity and integration in the UK.